 November 2 is the actual “Day of the Dead” where the events move to the cemeteries.
 The graveyards are tidied up, the graves are covered in flowers and prayers are said.

-Not only is this festival visually stunning and entertaining, it is also thought-provoking and moving.
-Winter sun plus a festival is perfect for any UK holidaymaker.
+Not only is this festival visually stunning and entertaining, but it is also thought-provoking and moving.
+Winter sun plus a new festival is perfect for any UK holidaymaker.